vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 `pwd` stands for Print Working Directory, and it's useful to know your current path to know where you are in your file system.

-To see what files and folders are available at your current directory, use the `ls` (list) command.
+To see what files and folders are available in your current directory, use the `ls` (list) command.

 ```.
 ls